 Winter Driving Safety Tips

 While Charlotte stays somewhat warm throughout the year, this area of North Carolina is no stranger to cold temperatures, snow, and ice during the winter.
 Such weather scenarios make driving during the winter months dangerous.
 Fortunately, there are a number of winter driving safety tips that can help you keep yourself and others safe this season.
-If you do sustain an injury in a winter car accident, however, don’t hesitate to reach out to a skilled Charlotte car accident lawyer at Randall & Stump, PLLC.
+If you do sustain an injury in a winter car accident, however, don’t hesitate to reach out to a skilled Charlotte car accident lawyer at Randall & Stump, Criminal Defense Attorneys.

 How to Stay Safe While Driving This Winter